 Parental controls can be temporarily disabled by entering a PIN if you want to play something more mature yourself.

-The app also records how long the Switch has been used each day and which games are the most popular.
+The app also records how long the switch has been used each day and for which period games are the most popular.

 The upcoming Switch games